Should I risk it?

 But somewhere along the way, as an adult, I went the opposite direction.
 I suppose this happens to a lot of us.
 Whether we experience something traumatic like a devastating loss like a breakup or financial devastation, or maybe a disappointment so stark that it shattered your hope... many of us translated that into the idea that taking risks, isn't worth it.
 That somehow we would be safe from experiencing that kind of pain again.
 Personally, I had some truly deeply disappointing experiences...the kind that are much more serious than just failing at sports or stunts.
 The kind that cut deep into your soul, and make you question who you think you are to dream big dreams or hope for better things.

 Although everyone has to learn by trial and error, but God’s intent was never for us to stop taking risks at the first sight of difficulty.
-The goal is always for us to learn and grow, not fail and quit.
+The goal is always for us to learn and grow, not quit altogether.
 So my hope is really for us to re-frame how we see failure.
-To not just see failure as an ending or an identity, but as something much more positive like a stepping stone... or a dumbbell for building muscle.
+To not see failure as an ending or an identity, but as something much more positive...
+Every failure is an opportunity to build strength and improve, like dumbbell for building muscle.

 1 Kings 19: 4-8 "4 But he himself went a day's journey into the wilderness and came and sat down under a broom tree.
 And he asked that he might die, saying, “It is enough; now, O Lord, take away my life, for I am no better than my fathers.”
 5 And he lay down and slept under a broom tree.
 And behold, an angel touched him and said to him, “Arise and eat.”
 6 And he looked, and behold, there was at his head a cake baked on hot stones and a jar of water.
 And he ate and drank and lay down again.
 7 And the angel of the Lord came again a second time and touched him and said, “Arise and eat, for the journey is too great for you.”
 8 And he arose and ate and drank, and went in the strength of that food forty days and forty nights to Horeb, the mount of God."

-My goal is to help others heal so that they can get back up again and do what they were really put on this earth to do, and enjoy it in the process.
-I want to encourage you to get back in the habit of risking as much as you did when you were a kid once more.
+I'm not God, but my goal is to help others heal so that they can get back up again.
+I want to see you do what you were really put on this earth to do, and enjoy it in the process.
+I want to encourage you to get back in the habit of risking as much as you did when you were a kid once more- with God's guidance.
 It's ok to fall down as long as you don't stay down, making your pit your forever home.

 God has a HOPE and a FUTURE for us, and it doesn’t end because of one little, or even one HUGE setback.
 Or even one hundred huge set-backs.
 If there's breath in your lungs, God's not done with you yet.
 So, what have you got to gain?
 Let's be experts at risking until we get it right.
 Sometimes you have to take a moment to remind yourself WHOSE you are.
 When you know the God who’s living inside of you, risking doesn’t seem so risky.